How Do We Code?

 By far, one of the best code editors out there is Visual Studio Code.
 It is not a complete dev environment, but plug-ins can get it pretty close.
 From their own site:

-The procedure known as compiling is the act of running a program (the compiler) to read through your code and convert it to something a computer (CPU) can understand.
-It might get compiled down to assembly or some other machine-level language that is meant for the processor to understand, not our human eyes.
+The procedure known as compiling is the act of running a program (the compiler) to read through your code and convert it to something a computer can understand.
+It might get compiled down to assembly or some other machine-level language that is meant for the processor to understand, not our human eyes - essentially to binary instructions.